"They've gone to plaid!"

 which breaks your mind with the mere inconceivable

 Has nothing to do with an African-American rapper on meth.

 Anime & Manga

 - In the Speed Racer two-parter "The Fastest Car in the World", the legendary GRX engine was dug up from its maker's grave.
 At top speed, a car propelled by it could only be driven safely if the driver had inhaled "V-gas".
-Speed tried to drive it without V-gas, and almost crashed.
+Speed tried to drive it without V-gas, went insane — or had a nearly-orgasmic moment of fahrvergnügen, we can't tell — and almost crashed.
 And of course, V-gas has the downside of making the inhaler extremely thirsty- and if they drink water, they'll become terrified of even the slowest speeds (which Pops had to condition him out of, and which killed another test pilot).

-- One of the threats The Flash faces is going so fast that he gets absorbed into the speed force that gives him his power.
+- One of the threats The Flash faces is going so fast that he gets absorbed into the Speed Force, the cosmic force that gives him his power.

-- Ludicrous Speed was the way The Flash (Barry) was able to visit Earth-Two and link the Silver Age to the Golden Age, as him vibrating incredibly fast in certain places on Earth-One gave him the ability to cross over into Earth-Two.
+- Ludicrous Speed was the way Barry was able to visit Earth-Two and link the Silver Age to the Golden Age, as him vibrating incredibly fast in certain places on Earth-One gave him the ability to cross over into Earth-Two.

 - Spaceballs is the Trope Namer, but is actually a subversion: the only harm that really comes out of it is the Spaceballs overshooting Lone Starr by a minimum of several hours in non-Ludicrous Speed travel time, and Dark Helmet taking some Amusing Injuries from crashing into a bridge console when Spaceball One decelerates.

 - Then again, going to plaid is harm enough.